-- KEEP YOUR RECEIPT!! - · Books may only be returned if you have dropped a class, or if you have accidentally purchased an incorrect book.
-You must have a drop/add slip and your receipt.
+- Students need to keep their receipt!! - Books may only be returned if you have dropped a class, or purchased an incorrect book.
+A reciept is required for return. - Returns are allowed for a full refund during the designated and published charge/return period. - New books must be in absolutely NEW condition if returned (No writing, bent, soiled or wrinkled pages, etc).

-- Returns are allowed during the first six (6) days of class only. - New books must be in absolutely NEW condition if returned (No writing, bent, soiled or wrinkled pages, etc). - Books with shrink wrap removed cannot be returned. - CDs MUST be included, if applicable. - · Access codes must be intact. - Credits issued will be applied to the same method of payment used when the books were originally purchased. - There is no refund from the Bookstore on laptops or electronic items.
+- Books with shrink wrap removed cannot be returned. - CDs MUST be included, if applicable. - Access codes must not have been used (a scratched code is considered used.) - Credits issued will be applied to the same method of payment used when the books were originally purchased. - There is no refund from the Bookstore on laptops or electronic items.